What is Radiation Oncology?

 - Brachytherapy Facility

-Dr. M S Vishveshwara, is a Chief Radiation Oncologist and Medical Superintendent Bharath Hospital & Institute of Oncology, Mysuru.
-He joined in the year 1991.
-He has 29 years clinical experience in the field of Radiation Oncology.
+is a Senior Radiation Oncologist in Bharath Hospital & Institute of Oncology, Mysuru.
+She joined in the year 1995.
+She has 25 years experience in the field of Radiation Oncology.